-Conditional formatting is one of my favourite parts of Microsoft Excel.
+Conditional formatting is one of my favourite parts of Excel.
 I am a very visual person and would much rather look at colour charts or visual representations of data to give me a sense of what I’m looking at.
 Conditional formatting is the easiest way to achieve this result.

 To apply conditional formatting, follow these steps:

-- Highlight the entire column(s) (or you can apply rules to rows) you wish to apply conditional formatting to by clicking on the column heading or select a cell within the column and press Ctrl + Spacebar.
-To select multiple adjacent columns simply click and drag the mouse to the left or right to highlight the subsequent columns
+- To select multiple adjacent columns simply click and drag the mouse to the left or right to highlight the additional columns

-- From the Home tab on the Ribbon select the Conditional Formatting button from within the Styles group
+- From the Home tab on the Ribbon select the Conditional Formatting button within the Styles group

 - For this example, I’m going to select Highlight Cell Rules > Greater Than

 - The Greater Than dialog box will appear:

 - Excel will automatically put a value in the value field, to change this simply type straight over the top or you can use cell references here to reference a cell in your worksheet which contains the value you want to use.